hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/118__kuntimaddi_sadananda.md

  viditvAtimRtyumeti.
 Here 'eva' implies that it should not illuminate pot

- etc. /or parts / or qualities with brahman.​
+ etc. /or parts / or qualities with brahman.

- ]​

- ​
+ ]

  I hope that it mentions that I'm accepting that the GYAna which causes